 Precipitation and drought conditions

 Water usage and water supply data

+Improvements in modeling of surface and groundwater hydrology

 Given the cost and effort involved in developing a comprehensive strategy, this effort may need to be phased and prioritized to address most urgent needs first.
+The implementation group (discussed in Section 6.2) will further develop details for the monitoring and research plan to provide data that informs adaptive management and implementation of the watershed plan.

-Purpose: The WRIA 15 Committee desires comprehensive monitoring data on the overall health of the watershed, including status and trends.
+Purpose: The WRIA 15 Committee desires monitoring data on the health of the watershed, including status and trends.

 Funding source: Funding is needed either through legislative appropriations, grants, pooling of resources by Committee members and other stakeholders, or other means.